LCC-CIT/CS296N-Example-BookReviews-2026/README.md

   Code to seed the database with some initial book reviews was added.
 - 8B-LinqFiltering
   Added code to filter reviews by book title or reviewer.
+- W26-Validation
+  Updated this branch to use .NET 10.0 and added code to validate the input when creating a new review.
+- W26-NET10-Authentication
+  Added code to authenticate users using ASP.NET Identity
+- W26-NET10-Authorization
+  Added code to authorize users using ASP.NET Identity